-Plantain is a perennial plant.
+Plantain is a perennial plant, usually a weed.
 There are two common species of plantain—the broadleaf plantain and the buckthorn plantain.
 Plantain has thick, egg-shaped, wavy-edged leaves that grow from a ground-hugging rosette.

 - Broadleaf plantain has 4- to 6-inch long leaves.

-- Buckthorn plantain has dull green leaves to 9 inches long, 1½ inches wide, form in basal rosette.
+- Buckthorn plantain has dull green leaves to 9 inches long, 1½ inches wide, forming in a basal rosette.

 - Leaves can be spreading or erect with 3 to 5 prominent veins